Pigs Pigs Pigs Pigs Pigs Pigs Pigs

 Pigs Pigs Pigs Pigs Pigs Pigs Pigs, usually shortened to Pigs x7, are a British stoner metal band formed in Newcastle upon Tyne in 2012.
 Their debut album, Feed the Rats, was released on UK label Rocket Recordings in 2017.
 The Guardian listed the band as one of their "top 40 newcomers" for 2018, and in 2018 their second album King of Cowards was released, described by The Quietus as an "epic and sprawling record".

 They practice and record in guitarist Sam Grant's Studio "Blank Studios".

 In April 2020, the band released their third album, Viscerals.
 In May 2020, The Guardian listed the album as one of the twenty best albums released so far that year in their mid-year list.
 An LP of live tracks, Off Cuts, was released in November 2020 exclusively through Rough Trade's record shops.

 They announced their fifth studio album Death Hilarious on 20 January 2025, which released 4 April.
+Sam Grant's father was BBC broadcaster Peter Grant (former broadcaster).